Mobile for Development

 Through these activities and more, M4D’s work seeks to test the feasibility of new ideas, support the spread of those with the most potential and scale those projects that have proven their worth.
 This section details how these efforts are translated into real projects with meaningful socio-economic impact.

 The GSMA’s Connected Society programme focuses on accelerating digital inclusion.
-It works with the mobile industry and key stakeholders to increase access to and adoption of the mobile internet, spotlighting underserved population groups in developing markets.
-The programme supports the mobile industry in its efforts to extend network coverage and address consumer barriers to mobile internet adoption in order to unlock the significant socio-economic benefits of increased digital inclusion.
+It works with the mobile industry, tech companies, the development community and governments to increase access to and adoption of the mobile internet, focusing on underserved population groups in developing markets.
+This includes developing key insights and tools for policymakers, including:

 Public Policy Considerations

-Even those women who do own a mobile tend to use it less frequently and intensively than men, especially for more transformational services such as mobile internet and mobile money.
-Women are on average 26 per cent less likely to use mobile internet than men and 33 per cent less likely to use mobile money.3
+Even those women who do own a mobile tend to use it less frequently and intensively than men, especially for more transformational services such as the mobile internet and mobile money.
+Women are on average 23 per cent less likely to use mobile internet than men and 33 per cent less likely to have a mobile money account.3

 Barriers to both access and use of mobile products and services often disproportionately affect women.
-These barriers include network coverage, the cost of handsets and services, concerns around security and harassment, and a lack of technical literacy and awareness of relevant products and services.
+These barriers include accessibility issues, the cost of handsets and services, concerns around security and harassment, and a lack of technical literacy and awareness of relevant products and services.

 Closing the gender gap in mobile phone ownership and usage can substantially empower women, opening up access to information and life-enhancing opportunities — such as health information, financial services and employment opportunities — often for the first time.